 - Workshops and research to identify the area's most distinctive features: what prominent and hidden aspects can we use to encourage visitors to stay longer and spend more?

 - Creation of a toolkit, how-to information, promotional resources, films and images for use by participating tourism, creative, food and drink and retail businesses

 - Development of a North York Moors Tourism Network, to make it easier for businesses to work together and direct support to help them create new products, packages and experiences to make tourism more profitable.

 The various resources are still available to members of the North York Moors Tourism Network, an informal group which is free to join for businesses located in the wider North York Moors area.
 Find out more and join up here.

 This project benefited from LEADER funding, made available through the Rural Development Programme for England, jointly funded by Defra and the European Union, matched with funds from the North York Moors National Park Authority.

-Catriona McLees, Head of Promotion and Tourism
+Catriona McLees, Head of Marketing & Communications